weitunglin/Diffusion-Assignment6-DPMSolver/README.md

 - [ ] Loss curve screenshot
 - [ ] Chamfer distance result of DPM-Solver-1
 - [ ] Visualization of DPM-Solver-1 samples
-- [ ] Chamfer distance result of DPM-Solver-2 (Optional)
-- [ ] Visualization of DPM-Solver-2 samples (Optional)

-**Task 2**
 - [ ] FID score results obtained with CFG scale of 7.5 and DPM-Solver-1
-- [ ] At least 8 generated images
+- [ ] At least 8 generated images with DPM-Solver-1

+**Task 2 (Optional)**
+Repeat the above steps using DPM-Solver-2 instead of DPM-Solver-1.

 </details>

 In a single PDF file, write your name and student ID, and include submission items listed above.
 Refer to more detailed instructions written in each task section about what to submit.
 Name the document `{NAME}_{STUDENT_ID}.pdf` and submit **both your code and the document** as a **ZIP** file named `{NAME}_{STUDENT_ID}.zip`.
-**Only for this programming assignment**, exclude any model checkpoints and the provided pre-trained classifier checkpoint when compressing the files.
+Exclude any model checkpoints and the provided pre-trained classifier checkpoint when compressing the files.
 Submit the zip file on GradeScope.

 ## Grading